-“Gentleman bushranger” Matthew Brady had been at large for a considerable stretch after his escape from Macquarie Harbour, a fact that only emboldened him and his confederates.
-Brady was wanted for murder and a reward had been offered for his capture of fifty Guineas.
-In November 1825 the gang decided to make an example of the forces of law and order in Van Diemens Land and set their sights on the small town of Sorell.
+“Gentleman bushranger” Matthew Brady had escaped from the notorious Sarah Island penal settlement in 1824, and a reward of fifty guineas had been offered for his capture.
+In November 1825, he and his gang decided to make an example of the forces of law and order in Van Diemen’s Land and set their sights on the small town of Sorell.

 On Friday 26 November, the bushrangers emerged from hiding.
 The inclement weather saw Coal River become a raging torrent.
 Fortunately, the bushrangers were well organised and had a small boat at their disposal with six oars, allowing them to row across with relative ease.
 This enabled them to traverse the river without resorting to crossing the bridge at Richmond, which was the only other way across at that time.
 The gang descended upon the house of Robert Bathune in Pitt Water at dusk and demanded entry, masquerading as constables.
 Bathune sent his overseer Crittenden, to see what the men wanted.
 Armed as a precaution, Crittenden opened the door and the eight bushrangers burst in and overpowered him.
 Bathune, Crittenden, and the eight servants were made prisoners and guarded in the kitchen while the bushrangers settled in.
 The bushrangers had brought prisoners with them that included two men named Denne and Kidner as well as a young boy.
 The gang made themselves at home and Brady made sure each bandit was fed and provided shelter from the rain overnight, while also making sure that his prisoners were looked after as well.
 Once fed, the gang ransacked the house, liberating a brace of pistols and a fowling piece before locating a set of keys to grant access to the various valuables.
 Brady kept watch over Bethune and Crittenden in a back room where he spoke at length about individuals he had a set against.
 Brady was not alone in conversing freely with the captives.
 Dunne stated he had a grudge against Boyd, the chief clerk at the police office, who he had been stalking in an effort to find an ideal moment to murder him.
 Bird admitted to killing Mr. Bromley’s cattle in Newtown and Murphy confessed to robbing Dr. Hudspeth.
 They remained through the night and all the following day.
 The rain was extremely heavy and everyone who ventured out got a good drenching.